platformsh/platformsh-docs/src/tutorials/dropbox.md

 If you're doing this in a child branch (anything other than `master`), you'll likely need to comment out the deploy portion (`nohup ...`) and run `~/.dropbox-dist/dropboxd` from inside the parent container to login to Dropbox there after you've merged the child branch.
 Then you can uncomment the `nohup` line and everything should work as intended.

-Also, this is intended to show creative use of the build and deploy hooks, and not as an endorsement of whether or not it is a good idea to mount your Dropbox into your application.
+Also, this is intended to show creative use of build hooks, and not as an endorsement of whether or not it is a good idea to mount your Dropbox into your application.
 It is neither a better nor worse idea than any other Linux setup.
 As with much of application development, you swim at your own risk.